 With the different choices laid out for you, you can accept it or choose your own risk level when you set up your Acorns account.
 While you explore Acorns, you can see some well-known investment management companies such as Vanguard and BlackRock designed the portfolios.

-If you want to invest your funds to diversify your investment portfolio, here are some suggestions.
+Here are some suggestions if you want to invest your funds to diversify your investment portfolio.

 - VOO Vs. VOOG – Which One Should You Choose?